Skip to main content

 Bryndzové Pirohy

-Half-moon shaped dumplings stuffed with bryndza cheese and topped with bacon and sour cream.
-Similar to Polish pierogi but with distinctly Slovak sheep cheese.
+Half-moon dumplings stuffed with bryndza cheese, then topped with bacon and sour cream.
+Think Polish pierogi, but built around Slovakia's own sheep cheese.

 Trdelník